sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 _Figure 1.3: Boxplot denoting the distribution of 20 trials of reading times for each file format_

 ### 2. Exporting the results in a tabular format
-We can also write our results to an Excel file.
-This is useful whenever we want to share or store information that took a fair amount of time to generate (*imagine running the whole performance test just to get the results back*).
+We can also write our results in an Excel file.
+This is a valuable technique whenever we want to share or store information that took a fair amount of time to generate (*imagine explaining to our boss why we had to re-run a 2-hour performance test just to get the results back*).

-An Excel file is also a very friendly tabular file format that everyone understands, and that anyone can use to make further analysis such as pivoting or calculating statistical measures (*mean, min, max, stdev, among others*).
+An Excel file is also a very friendly tabular format that everyone understands.
+It can be used to make further analyses such as pivoting or calculating statistical measures (*$mean$, $min$, $max$, $stdev$, among others*).

 For this part, we will be writing two `.xlsx` files, one for writing results and one for reading results.
-Each file will have 8 tabs, each consisting of the file format, and the writing and reading times in seconds respectively:
+Each file will have eight tabs, each consisting of the file format and the writing and reading times in seconds, respectively:

 ##### **Code**
 ```Python